Penthouse apartment: Design

-Penthouses also differentiate themselves by luxurious amenities such as high-end appliances, finest materials fitting, luxurious flooring system, and more.
+Penthouses can also differentiate themselves by luxurious amenities such as high-end appliances, finest materials fitting, luxurious flooring system, and more.

 Features not found in the majority of apartments in the building may include a private entrance or elevator, or higher/vaulted ceilings.
 In buildings consisting primarily of single level apartments, penthouse apartments may be distinguished by having two or more levels.
 They may also have such features as a terrace, fireplace, more floor area, oversized windows, multiple master suites, den/office space, hot-tubs, and more.
 They might be equipped with luxury kitchens featuring stainless steel appliances, granite counter-tops, breakfast bar/island, and more.

 Penthouse residents often have fine views of the city skyline.
 Access to a penthouse apartment is usually provided by a separate elevator.
 Residents can also access a number of building services, such as pickup and delivery of everything from dry cleaning to dinner; reservations to restaurants and events made by building staffers; and other concierge services.

+Penthouse apartments can also be situated on the corner of a building, providing 90° or more views of the surrounding skyline.